cc13ny/all-in/README.md

     -- "error file": the mistakes I made from writing these code -- They're very helpful for improvement
-       -- Each error file is followed by a "answer file" which indicates
-       ---where the problem happens, what happens and how to fix
+       -- Each error file is followed by a "answer file" which indicates -- Where the problem happens, what happens and how to fix

     -- "cc solution file": my solution files and cc is short for my name, Chi Chen -- Present the process of Optimization by myself